 Meredith Pollard (Carroll), General Manager email our team

-When I am not at the office, I enjoy my life in Roscoe Village, downtown, with my husband Mike, son Cameron and our dog Addy!
+When not at the office, Meredith enjoys her life in Roscoe Village, downtown, with her husband Mike and son Cameron.

 PJ Carroll